rynamii/Final-Year-Project/README.md

 points_detector/BMC
 ```

-Code is take from the repository [`github.com/MengHao666/Hand-BMC-pytorch`](https://github.com/MengHao666/Hand-BMC-pytorch), which is an adapted version of the following paper, the code itself is not directly made by the authors of said paper.
+Code is taken from the repository [`github.com/MengHao666/Hand-BMC-pytorch`](https://github.com/MengHao666/Hand-BMC-pytorch), which is an adapted version of the following paper, the code itself is not directly made by the authors of said paper.
 ```
 @article{spurr2020weakly,
   title={Weakly supervised 3d hand pose estimation via biomechanical constraints},